reginvinny/totalbounce/README.md

 ## Pre-requisites
 - ZSH or BASH
 - GIT
 - You should be inside a git repo branch on your local machine

 ## OS
-Mac OS High Sierra (tested)
+Mac OS High Sierra (tested).

 ## TotalBounce installation steps